Alloying effect on the ideal tensile strength of ferromagnetic and paramagnetic bcc iron: Computational method

-Uniaxial loading along the $[001]$ direction reduces the symmetry of the bcc lattice to the body-centered tetragonal (bct) one on the primary deformation path.
-Clatterbuck \emph{et al.}~\cite{inherent:property} reported a bifurcation from the primary deformation path to a secondary orthorhombic (orth) deformation path in Fe, however, the branching occurs for strains well above $\epsilon_\text{m}$.
-Thus, an isotropic Poisson contraction along the Bain transformation path describes appropriately the symmetry of the distorted Fe lattice up to $\epsilon_\text{m}$.
-The ideal tensile strength of the present Fe-alloys may nevertheless be influenced if this branching point shifts towards strains smaller than the maximum strain along the primary deformation path.
-We account for this possibility in this work.
+Uniaxial loading along the $[001]$ direction reduces the symmetry of the bcc lattice to body-centered tetragonal (bct, with lattice parameter of quadratic basal plane and height of cell denoted by $a$ and $c$, respectively) on the primary deformation path (Bain path).
+Clatterbuck \emph{et al.}~\cite{inherent:property} reported a bifurcation from the primary deformation path to a secondary orthorhombic deformation path in FM Fe.
+The branching occurs, however, for strains well above $\epsilon_\textrm{m}$.
+Thus, an isotropic Poisson contraction along the Bain path describes appropriately the symmetry of the distorted Fe lattice up to $\epsilon_\textrm{m}$.
+The branching point may, however, shift towards strains smaller than the maximum strain along the primary deformation path as a result of alloying or due to different magnetic order in Fe (PM Fe host).
+We account for this possibility in the present work.